Ledoux/ShareYourSystem/Pythonlogy/draft/Featurer/002_GithubDoc.md

 			#debug
 			'''
-			self.debug('flush in the joined featured databasers')
+			self.debug('insert in the joined featured databasers')
 			'''

 			#set